Updated: 5 days ago

-Traditionally, in the alternative dispute mechanism, there is the involvement of the parties of dispute and a neutral negotiator that listens to the problem and suggests the solution and it is generally (except arbitration) up to the party to accept or refuse those terms.
+Traditionally, in the alternative dispute mechanism, there is the involvement of the parties of the dispute and a neutral negotiator that listens to the problem and suggests the solution and it is generally (except arbitration) up to the party to accept or refuse those terms.
 But in ODR, it can be said that there is the involvement of the fourth party which is technology-intermediary.
 This is the differentiating factor between conventional ADR and ODR.
 While AI involves the study of automated human intelligence, it is not wrong to say that both ODR and AI are connected, helping each other along the way.

 Yet, the limitation does exist in the classification of the matter and different interlinked disputes through algorithms in artificial intelligence, having its limits and lacunas.
-And, one cannot deny the need of human assistance in resolving the dispute even with the continued support from artificial intelligence.
+And, one cannot deny the need for human assistance in resolving the dispute even with the continued support from artificial intelligence.
 But, to completely ignore any kind of interlink between AI and ODR is ignorance as it is the future of legal disputes.

 - LEGAL HUMMING